Tinablabla/bainotes/_posts/2020-11-20-OpenRefine.md

 >OpenRefine (previously Google Refine) is a powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data.

-Ausserdem werden die im Zitat aufgeführte Verwendungszwecke nochmals genauer beschrieben:
+Ausserdem werden die im Zitat aufgeführten Verwendungszwecke nochmals genauer beschrieben:

 **1. Explore Data**